 - 2x ThankYou points at supermarkets and gas stations, for the first $6,000 spent per calendar year

 - Rounds up purchases to the nearest 10 ThankYou points

-- Gives you 10% of your points back for the first 100,000 points you redeem per year
+When you have the Citi Rewards+ Card you get 10% points back for the first 100,000 ThankYou points you redeem per calendar year.

 While the card earns ThankYou points, independently these points can’t be transferred to the Citi ThankYou airline partners, which is my preferred use of ThankYou points.

 Personally I think Citi ThankYou points are worth 1.7 cents each when they can be transferred to an airline or hotel partner.
-Personally that’s what I value all the major transferrable points currencies at.
+That’s what I value most of the major transferrable points currencies at.

 So the points you earn on the Citi Rewards+ Card can be worth that if you have the card in conjunction with one of the other cards above.

 However, independently points earned on the card are only worth a cent each, so that’s not quite as valuable if you have the card independently.

 The Citi Rewards+ Card is a fantastic complement to the Citi Premier or Citi Prestige.